-Exero Technologies' warranty is only valid if the product is used in accordance with its intended use and the instructions listed in this manual.
-Spike has a 2 year warranty and 5 year lifetime with the exception of considered natural wear and tear from use.
+SmartGroup' warranty is only valid if the product is used in accordance to its intended use and the instructions listed in this manual.

+Spike has a 2 year warranty and 5 year guarantee with the exception of considered natural wear and tear from use.
+5 year guarantee is assuming the product has had at least 1 service according to the manual, within the 2 year warranty period.
 Parts without a 2 year warranty and that are expected consumables are:

 - Brake pads

 - Brake hoses

 - Tires

-- Poles & asphalt-spikes
+- Poles (incl. asfalt-spikes)

-If Spike's functioning is not satisfactory, contact your relevant distributor if bought through a distributor or Exero directly.
+If Spike's functioning is not satisfactory and you live outside of Norway, contact your relevant distributor or SmartGroup directly.
+If you live in Norway, contact your local NAV Hjelpemiddelsentral or SmartGroup directly.

-Exero Technologies AS can be contacted by emailing hello@exerotech.com or by calling +47 984 900 65.
+SmartGroup AS can be contacted by emailing post@smartgroup.no or by calling (+47) 64959444.